How Does the Climate Affect Centipede Grass in South Carolina?

 - Centipede grass does not respond well to high doses of fertilizer.
 Too much nitrogen will cause a growth susceptible to disease, and phosphorus will deplete iron levels.
 It is recommended that you use a phosphorus-free fertilizer such as 15-0-15, with only about 2 pounds of nitrogen per 1000 square feet.

-- If you to treat your lawn earlier than recommended, use fertilizer only rather than a weed and feed product.
+- If you treat your lawn earlier than recommended, use fertilizer only rather than a weed and feed product.

 - Never apply fertilizer until after all forecasts of frost have passed.